 Storage

-The cluster administrator can create pre-configured static PersistentVolumes (PV) that define a particular size and type of volume and these in turn can be utilised by end users, such as application developers, via PersistentVolumeClaims (PVC).
+The cluster administrator can create pre-configured static PersistentVolumes (PV) that define a particular size and type of volume and these in turn can be utilised by end users, such as application developers, via a PersistentVolumeClaim (PVC).

 Storage classes

-Catalyst Cloud provides pre-defined storage classes for all of the block storage tiers in each region.
-There are storage classes available for the default standard storage tier and for each of the performance storage tiers.
+Catalyst Cloud provides pre-defined Storage Classes for the block storage tiers in each region.
+The storage classes available to Kubernetes clusters are named according to the underlying block storage tiers.

 The storage class names and their availability by region are as follows: